ammarkandel/Micro-Reddit-Rails/README.md

 ## About

-This project is a recreation of the Reddit application, but on the model side.
+This project is a recreation of the Reddit application but on the model side.
 It focuses on creating Models with validations and associations on rails using Active Record.

 In this project we: